docela/container-security-checklist/README.md

 - Area - The controls are grouped into security areas, e.g. Access Control, Vulnerability Management etc.
 - Control Questions - These are the security controls asked in a question format.
 - State - There are four selections for each of the controls, Yes, No, In Progress & N/A. They are also colour coded for visualisation purposes.
-- Notes - This section is for development teams to state how they met the control.
+- Notes - This section is for development teams to state their thoughts and how they have met/not met on the control.
 - Owner - Who is responsible for the control.